How to Grow Tulip Bulbs

 - Sun Requirements – Sun, Part Sun

 When, Where, and How to Plant – Drainage is the most important consideration for tulip planting.
-Plant tulips in a fertile, organically amended soil in a very well-drained bed.
+Plant tulips in a fertile organically amended soil in a very well-drained bed.
 Standing water will drown the bulbs.
 Plant about two weeks before the ground freezes hard, usually after the first frost.
-Mix organic bulb fertilizer in the planting holes, but do not over fertilize as that can overproduce green stems and lessen flower development.
+Mix organic bulb fertilizer in the planting holes, but do not over-fertilize as that can overproduce green stems and lessen flower development.
 Plant the bulbs 6 inches deep and about 8 inches apart, pointy end up.

 Advice and Care – Deadhead the spent flower heads, but leave the foliage on the plants until it turns brown and withers to encourage the energy for future growth to go back to the bulb.
 After flowers fade in the spring, fertilize with an organic fertilizer.
 Not too much water!
 Plant bulbs in cages or use chicken wire to surround the bulbs if rabbits, squirrels, or voles become an issue.
-Because tulips often decrease production within one to two years, particularly a zone where hot summers have an effect on tulip performance, some gardeners dig up the bulbs after their initial bloom, refrigerate them for the summer to keep them cool, then replanted again in the fall.
+Because tulips often decrease production within one to two years, particularly in a zone where hot summers have an effect on tulip performance, some gardeners dig up the bulbs after their initial bloom, refrigerate them for the summer to keep them cool, then replant again in the fall.

 Companion Planting and Design – When tulips leaves begin to fade and look gnarly in the garden, plant foliage-rich annuals around the spent leaves to hide them.
 Tulips work perfectly with other spring bulbs; try orange, red, and yellow tulips mixed with white daffodils to make a bold statement.